Factbox - A look at the Tour de France main contenders

-DUESSELDORF, Germany A look at the main Tour de France contenders ahead of Saturday's first stage, a 14-km individual time trial in Duesseldorf:
+DUESSELDORF, Germany (Reuters) - A look at the main Tour de France contenders ahead of Saturday's first stage, a 14-km individual time trial in Duesseldorf:

 Chris Froome (Team Sky)